-- limited to providing debt or equity in Housing New Zealand Corporation to acquire, modernise or reconfigure properties leased by community housing providers - intended to achieve the acquisition, modernisation or reconfiguration of Housing New Zealand Corporation state houses to ensure safe, healthy and affordable homes.
+- limited to providing debt or equity in Housing New Zealand Corporation to acquire, modernise or reconfigure properties leased by community housing providers - Corporation state houses to ensure safe, healthy and affordable homes.

 Housing New Zealand Corporation's support to community group providers by making available up to 1,500 community group housing properties and related housing services.